tmalsburg/helm-bibtex/README.md

 ## Usage

 The command `helm-bibtex` starts a new search.
+It's recommended to bind it to a convenient key for quick access.
 There are several actions for BibTeX entries:

 - Open the PDF file associated with an entry if available (default).
 - Insert BibTeX key at point.